 Alabama, Montgomery.
 1961 Civil War Centennial Commemorative Half Dollar.
 Choice Uncirculated.
 A popular Civil War Centennial issue.
 Mintage 30,000.
 Start was 99¢ with FREE shipping.
-There were four bidders and the pushed the selling price up to $3.50 - 50¢ more than what I catalog it for.
+There were four bidders and they pushed the selling price up to $3.50 - 50¢ more than what I catalog it for.
 I admire this ebay seller - fredweinberg - because he starts everything at 99¢ and postage is FREE.
-He generally deals in major mint errors, but sometimes sells other exonumia as well.
+He generally deals in major mint errors, but sometimes sells exonumia as well.

 Wisconsin, Kewaunee County.
 1976 American Revolution Bicentennial Dollar, copper.
 Offered at $10.99 with FREE shipping, there were no takers.
 An attractive piece featuring Chief WarThunder.
 It had a mintage of a total of 10,000 pieces, one thousand of which were finished in an antique copper, and one thousand in an oxidized silver plate, leaving 8,000 in the regular copper finish.
 I catalog the regular version at $4.50 and the two special finishes at $6.50 each.